r3coder/r3coder/README.md

 ### Hi there 👋

 - 🔭 I’m an Integrated M.S and Ph.D candidate on [Korea University, IDSLab](https://idslab.dgist.ac.kr)
-- 🌱 I’m interested on learning Neural Architecture Search and Deep Learning
+- 🌱 My research interest is Deep Learning Quantization
-- ⛑️ Also, I'm interested on topics around VR and its application
+- ⛑️ Also, I'm personally interested on topics around Virtual Reality and its application

 ## Personal Utilities